mrpsharp/mrpsharp.org/sixth-form/3-period/circuits.md

 	1.A simple potential divider circuit is made as shown below.
 	![circuit2](img/circuit2.png)
 	The resistances of R1 and R2 are both 10 k&Omega;.
-		1. Show that the curernt through the circuit is 0.6 mA.
+		1. Show that the current through the circuit is 0.6 mA.
 		2. Calculate the potential difference across the bottom resistor, R2.

 	1. A voltmeter is now added in parallel with the bottom resistor.
 The reading on the voltmeter is only 5.5 volts, less than the expected value.
 This is because the voltmeter has a finite resistance and therefore some current flows through the voltmeter.